drhcelikphd/wallHeatFluxIncompressible_of8/README.md

-# wallHeatFluxIncompressible_of8
+# wallHeatFluxIncompressible utility for OpenFOAM v8
-wallHeatFluxIncompressible utility for OpenFOAM v8
+This utility originally published in [this](https://github.com/wyldckat/wallHeatFluxIncompressible) repository.